ove/ove-asset-manager/docs/Install.md

 **config/credentials.template.json**; this can be copied to **config/credentials.json** and modified as required (refer to the Asset Manager Backend configuration for more details).

-If you do not have an existing S3 compatible object store, please read the [MINIO configuration](#s3-store---minio-configuration) section.
+If you do not have an existing S3 compatible object store, please read the [MinIO configuration](#s3-store---minio-configuration) section.

 ```yaml
 version: '3'